Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: Discussions and Conclusions

 In this work, we have carried out a comprehensive analysis comparing two different realizations of the flavor SU(3) symmetry, the irreducible operator representation amplitude and topological diagram amplitude, to study various bottom/charm meson and baryon decays.

 We find that previous analyses in the literature using these two methods do not match consistently in several ways.
 The TDA approach provides a more intuitive understanding of the decays, however it also suffers from a few subtleties.
-Using two-body $B/D$ meson decays, we have demonstrated that a few SU(3) independent amplitudes have been overlooked in TDA.
+Using two-body $B/D$ meson decays, we have demonstrated that a few SU(3) independent amplitudes (the last 6 diagrams in Fig.1) are sometimes overlooked in TDA (for instance Refs.~\cite{Gronau:1994rj,Cheng:2014rfa}).
 Most of these amplitudes arises from higher order loop corrections, but they are irreducible in the flavor SU(3) space, and thus can not be neglected in principle.
 Taking these new amplitudes into account, we find a consistent description in both approaches.
-We have pointed out that these new amplitudes can affect direct CP asymmetries in some channels significantly.
-An interesting observation is that, with these new amplitudes, the direct CP symmetries for charmless nonleptonic $b$ decays cannot be identically zero.
+In addition, using $B$ and $D$ decays we have found that one of the $A,C,E,T$ amplitudes should be absorbed into others, which has been pointed out in Ref.~\cite{Muller:2015lua}.
 For heavy baryon decays, we pointed out though the TDA approach is very intuitive, it suffers the difficulty in providing the independent amplitudes.
 On this point, the IRA approach is more helpful.

 All results derived in this paper can be used to study the heavy meson and baryon decays in the future when sufficient data become available.
 Then one can have a better understanding of the role of flavor SU(3) symmetry in heavy meson and baryon decays.